Only 6% of refugees have a job six months after they arrive in Australia

 Those with a mental illness are 20% less likely to have a job

-Well-run work-integrated social enterprises have been shown to produce higher and better employment outcomes than mainstream employment services for people experiencing significant disadvantage.
+Well-run work-integrated social enterprises have been shown to produce higher and better employment outcomes than mainstream employment services for overlooked and underserved jobseekers.

 They increase economic productivity, inclusion, capital and wellbeing – for both individuals and communities (see report by Westpac Foundation on people-centred employment).